TickTeam/guide-tt/android_app/2_how_to_batch_edit_tasks.md

-### How to edit multiple tasks at a time?
+### How to batch edit tasks?
-If you want to edit a batch of tasks at once, you can:

-1.Long press a task and then choose other tasks you want to edit together.

-2.Set due date, priority, certain list, or delete them with the pop-up menu at the bottom.
+Long press a task and you can batch edit tasks’ due dates, priorities and move tasks to another list.
+Or you can tap the option menu in the upper right hand corner to delete & send tasks.

 ![](../images/image2.2.2W.png)